 - Zion Battle, 19, — Burglary, Abduction, Use of a Firearm in the Commission of a Felony, Conspiracy to Commit Burglary, Conspiracy to commit abduction and Conspiracy to commit use of a firearm.

-Corsey was arraigned on February 28 and has a bond hearing scheduled for March 7.
-Starks was also arraigned on February 28 and has an attorney review hearing on March 7 at 9 a.m. in Norfolk General District Court.
+Corsey was arraigned on February 28, and in August 2019, his charges of armed burglary, conspiracy to commit armed burglary, using a firearm in commission of a felony and conspiring to use a firearm in a felony were certified to a grand jury.
+Starks was also arraigned on February 28 and had an attorney review hearing on March 7 at 9 a.m. in Norfolk General District Court.

-Garber was arraigned Monday and is scheduled to appear in Norfolk General District Court on April 16 at 9 a.m.
+Garber was scheduled to appear in Norfolk General District Court on April 16 at 9 a.m.

 Campus police say the burglary happened around 9 p.m.
 The suspects, who knew the residents, forced their way into the room and showed a handgun.